stacks-network/docs/src/pages/build-apps/references/stacks-connect.md

 deterministic in that for a given Stacks username and `domain_name`, the same private key is generated each time.

-The app private key is securely shared with the app on each authentication, encrypted by the Blockstack App with the transit public key.
+The app private key is securely shared with the app on each authentication, encrypted by the authenticator with the transit public key.

 ## JSON Web Token signatures